‘Joker’ leads Oscar noms; ‘1917,’ ‘Irishman’ close behind

 “Congratulations to those men,” said Issa Rae, who presented the nominees alongside John Cho.

 There were many surprises.
-Awkwafina, who was poised to become just the second Asian American nominated for best actress, wasn’t nominated for her acclaimed leading performance in “The Farewell.”
-Also overlooked for best animated film was “Frozen 2,” the highest grossing animated film ever and Beyoncé, for her “Lion King” song.
+Awkwafina, who was poised to become just the second Asian American nominated for best actress (the first, 1936 nominee Merle Oberon, hid her South Asian heritage), wasn’t nominated for her acclaimed leading performance in “The Farewell.”
+Also overlooked for best animated film was “Frozen 2,” the highest grossing animated film ever; Beyoncé, for her “Lion King” song; and the hit documentary “Apollo 11.”

 Most glaringly, Jennifer Lopez, long considered a supporting actress front-runner for her performance in “Hustlers,” was also denied her first Oscar nomination.

 Those oversights left the Oscars with their least diverse field since the fallout of #OscarsSoWhite pushed the film academy to diversify its membership.
-The only actor of color nominated was British actress Cynthia Erivo for her Harriet Tubman in “Harriet.”
+The only actor of color nominated was Cynthia Erivo, the British actress, for her Harriet Tubman in “Harriet.”
+(Erivo was also nominated for best song.)
+Last week, the British film academy nominated only white performers, leading Erivo to decline an invitation to perform.

 Bong Joon Ho’s “Parasite,” however, made history for South Korea.
-Along with the country’s first nomination for best international film, “Parasite” also scored nods for Bong’s direction, best editing and best production design.
+Along with the country’s first nomination for best international film, the Cannes Film Festival Palme d’Or-winner also scored nods for Bong’s direction, best editing and best production design.

 No filmmaking couple has had an Oscar nominations morning quite like Gerwig and “Marriage Story” director Noah Baumbach.
 Their movies were each nominated for best picture, best screenplay (adapted for Gerwig; original for Baumbach) and six nominations in total.